Beliavsky/Fortran-code-on-GitHub/README.md

 [Heavy](https://github.com/jkennedy-usgs/heavy): calculates the change in gravity caused by the change in groundwater storage as predicted by a [MODFLOW](https://github.com/MODFLOW-USGS/modflow6) groundwater-flow model, by Jeff Kennedy.
 Gravity change is calculated relative to the initial time step at user-specified locations (e.g., measurement locations).

 [HOS-ocean](https://github.com/LHEEA/HOS-ocean): High-Order Spectral method for oceanic simulations, by gducrozet and Gjacquenot

+[HYbrid Coordinate Ocean Model (HYCOM)](https://github.com/HYCOM/HYCOM-src): data-assimilative hybrid isopycnal-sigma-pressure (generalized) coordinate ocean model, with objectives of three-dimensional depiction of the ocean state at fine resolution in real time, provision of boundary conditions for coastal and regional models, and provision of oceanic boundary conditions for a global coupled ocean-atmosphere prediction model

 [hypoellipse](https://github.com/INGV/hypoellipse): determines hypocenters and magnitudes of near regional earthquakes and the ellipsoids that enclose the 68-percent confidence volumes of the computed hypocenters.
 HYPOELLIPSE was developed to meet the needs of U.S. Geological Survey (USGS) scientists studying crustal and sub-crustal earthquakes recorded by a sparse regional seismograph network.